maythamfahmi/YouTuber/README.md

 # Introdution
-:rocket: Youtuber is a little command line software for downloading own youtube content.
+:rocket: Youtuber is a cross platform command line Open Source software for downloading YouTube content.
-It is highly encouraged to read and respect [YouTube][1] policy and content owner copyright.
+It is highly encouraged to read and respect [YouTube][1] policy and other content creators and owners copyright.
-You are welcome to continue improving it for learning purpose.
-The software is license under MIT license agreement.

 ## Installation

 You can download YouTuber via [Releases](https://github.com/maythamfahmi/YouTuber/releases).
+Avaibale versions:
+- DownloadYouTube-Win32.exe for Windows 10, 11
+- DownloadYouTube-Win64.exe for Windows 10, 11
+- DownloadYouTube-Linux64 for Linux 64

 ## Website